rust-stuco/lectures/week9/slides.md

 }
 ```
 * What's wrong with this version?
-  * Well if we wanted a screen with multiple different types in it, it'd be much harder
+  * We can't draw a screen with different types of components on it

 ---